Deep Learning Frameworks

 Deep learning frameworks offer building blocks for designing, training and validating deep neural networks, through a high level programming interface.
-Widely used deep learning frameworks such as Caffe2, Cognitive toolkit, MXNet, PyTorch, TensorFlow and others rely on GPU-accelerated libraries such as cuDNN and NCCL to deliver high-performance multi-GPU accelerated training.
+Widely used deep learning frameworks such as MXNet, PyTorch, TensorFlow and others rely on GPU-accelerated libraries such as cuDNN, NCCL and DALI to deliver high-performance multi-GPU accelerated training.

-Developers, researchers and data scientists can get easy access to NVIDIA optimized deep learning framework containers, that’s performance tuned and tested for NVIDIA GPUs.
+Developers, researchers and data scientists can get easy access to NVIDIA optimized deep learning framework containers with deep learning examples, that are performance tuned and tested for NVIDIA GPUs.
 This eliminates the need to manage packages and dependencies or build deep learning frameworks from source.
-Visit NVIDIA GPU Cloud (NGC) to learn more and get started.
+Visit NVIDIA NGC to learn more and get started.

-Following is a list of popular deep learning frameworks, including learning resources and links to getting started resources.
+Following is a list of popular deep learning frameworks we support, including learning resources to get started.